Social Media Use in the Classroom

 Technology in the Classroom: Social Media

 With so many distractions facing students today, few educators have considered implementing social media into their lesson plans.
-After all, Twitter will do little to help students with their algebra, and a chemistry project probably can't be completed through Facebook.
 However, if the implementation of new technology in classrooms -- including everything from iPads to blended learning models -- has taught educators anything, it's that sometimes trying something new works.
 In fact, despite reaction from skeptics, social media is proving to be quite a useful learning tool.

 The New York Times recently observed the use of a Twitter-like program in one 11th grade English classroom in Sioux Rapids, Iowa.
 The online communication board allowed students to share information freely -- information they may otherwise feel uncomfortable voicing out loud.
 Said one student, "when we have class discussions, I don't really feel the need to speak up or anything, [but] when you type something down, it's a lot easier to say what I feel."